-To assist SDM to accomplish this, it is important to again divide longterm debt between 'general' debt (see above) and debt that is linked to a 'specific user service' revenue stream.
-The limits for total outstanding debt are:
+To assist SDM to accomplish this, it is important to again divide long-term debt between 'general' debt (see above) and debt that is linked to a 'specific user service' revenue stream.
+Council may set limits for total outstanding debt as:

-- 2.7.1 For 'general' debt the total outstanding debt will not exceed: - [a] x% of the total value of assessed property in the municipality, and - [b] xxx Rand per capita of municipal population - 2.7.2 For debt that is proposed to be funded from a specific user service revenue stream the total outstanding debt will not exceed: - [a] A reasonable percentage (x% to x%) of the specific revenue base (the annual revenue expected to be generated from the specific revenue stream less expected bad debt expense associated with that revenue stream).
+- 2.7.1 For 'general' debt the total outstanding debt will not exceed: - (a) x% of the total value of assessed property in the municipality, and - (b) xxx Rand per capita of municipal population - 2.7.2 For debt that is proposed to be funded from a specific user service revenue stream the total outstanding debt will not exceed: - (a) A reasonable percentage (x% to x%) of the specific revenue base (the annual revenue expected to be generated from the specific revenue stream less expected bad debt expense associated with that revenue stream).